mablack/cordova-diagnostic-plugin/README.md

 The plugin also enables an app to show the relevant settings screen, to allow users to change the above device settings.

 The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`

+## Important Android Note

+This plugin now supports Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html).
+However, in order to do this, it must depend on Android Support Library v23+, which means you __must build using SDK v23 or above__.
+The means using [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above, e.g.

+    cordova platform add android@5.0.0

+See the [Android runtime permissions](#android-runtime-permissions) section for more details.

 # Installation